-In this article, we'll look at the legal rules that govern third party liability for an alcohol-related accident in Wisconsin.
+In this article, we'll look at the legal rules that govern third-party liability for an alcohol-related accident in Wisconsin.

 Here is an example of Wisconsin's dram shop rules at work.
 Suppose that Don stops at Bill's Bar on his way home from work one evening.
 After several drinks, Don decides to go downstairs to the bar's basement to play pool.
 As he tries to walk down the staircase, however, he stumbles and collides with Pete.
 Both Don and Pete fall down the staircase and are injured.
 As long as Don is 21 years of age or older, Pete can't seek damages from Bill's Bar for serving the alcohol to Don.
 Pete can, however, seek damages directly from Don for causing his injuries due to negligence.

 A person who is injured by an intoxicated individual can typically file a personal injury claim against the intoxicated person who caused the injuries.
 In alcohol-related injury cases, common categories of damages include compensation for:

 Like other injury claims, an alcohol-related injury claim in Wisconsin generally must be filed within three years of the date of injury in order to be permitted under the state's statute of limitations.
 But, because every situation is different, it's best to talk to an attorney as soon as possible after you suffer an injury.